 North Carolina Criminal Statute of Limitations Laws

-State laws place limits on how much time prosecutors have to file criminal charges, called the criminal statute of limitations.
+State laws place limits on how much time prosecutors have to file criminal charges against suspects.
+These time limits are called criminal statutes of limitations.
 Most states have different limits for different kinds of crimes, but North Carolina is unique in this regard.
-North Carolina's criminal statute of limitations is two years for most misdemeanors, but there is no statute of limitations for felonies or crimes classified as "malicious" misdemeanors.
+North Carolina's criminal statute of limitations is two years for most misdemeanors, and there is no statute of limitations for felonies or crimes classified as "malicious" misdemeanors.

 Research the Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and D.C.

 North Carolina Criminal Statute of Limitations Laws: Related Resources

 Learn More About North Carolina Criminal Statute of Limitations Laws from a Lawyer

 If you've been charged with a crime or anticipate criminal charges in North Carolina, you'll want to do whatever you can to present your side of the story and defend yourself.
 The best way to do this is to consult with a criminal defense attorney who has experience dealing with similar matters and can provide legal advice on how to proceed with your case.
 Defendants may also seek assistance from the Office of Indigent Defense Services if they cannot afford to hire a private attorney.